The Arab Center for Consulting and Training Services (ACCTS) / Irbid Cultural Center (ICC)

 The ICC serves vulnerable beneficiaries who passed, or are passing, through a different level of hardships in their lives.
 Psycho-social support will be provided to beneficiaries who have such mild to moderate psychological symptoms.
-The support is provided through one-on-one approach and group therapy.
-A trained and licenced psychologist will be hired by the community center for this reason.
+The support is provided through the one-on-one approach and group therapy.
+A trained and licensed psychologist will be hired by the community center for this reason.

 7. Catch up classes (Math):

 The relevant lessons are intended to improve educational performance, for Syrian and vulnerable Jordanian students who are enrolled in the official system of education.
-For this reason the community center will conduct support classes for the targeted students who struggle with mathematics and science subjects.
+For this reason, the community center will conduct support classes for the targeted students who struggle with mathematics and science subjects.
 The community center will contract experienced teachers to deliver relevant catch-up classes, which will be aligned with the formal education curricula.